cbochs/grapple.nvim/README.md

 #### `grapple#quickfix`

-Open the quickfix list populated with a project scope's tags.
+Open the quickfix menu and populate the quickfix list with a project scope's tags.

 **API**: `require("grapple").quickfix(scope)`